fschuett/oss-horde/README.md

-# linuxmuster-horde
+# oss-horde

-This package contains configuration files for php-horde-webmail and php-horde-whups.
+This package contains configuration files for horde5 webmail package.